To Learn More About or Book A Bridge Cruise or Camp, Click HERE and Go to Our Travel Partner's Site!

 Drury

 I'm not a convention pusher, but this one is in my top dozen.
-After a 3rd- or 4th-seat major-suit opening, I strongly recommend using 2bridge card suit as an artificial raise.
+After a 3rd- or 4th-seat major-suit opening, I strongly recommend using 2 as an artificial raise.
 It shows 3+ trumps and 10+ points in support (counting shape).
 This allows your partnership to stop on the 2-level if the opening was light.
 Without Drury, the responder would have to make a limit 3-level raise and get your side to the three-level (too high) when opener is on the light side.

 How does opener respond to Drury?
 Modern day methods dictate that opener "signs off" in 2-MAJ with a minimum (no game interest).
 So: